 The "Humble" Stall Door

 Think about it… a horse stall door is not such a simple thing.
 In fact, it is probably the most used piece of barn equipment you have!
-Therefore, it’s definitely worth spending some time making the right choices to ensure your stall doors will be functional, safe, and something you’ll be happy to use for many years to come.
+Therefore, it’s definitely worth spending some time making the right choices and look at all your barn options to ensure your stall doors will be functional, safe, and something you’ll be happy to use for many years to come.

 There are two main types of barn stall doors: the hinged door and the sliding door.
 However, the size and durability requirements are the same for both.
 Stall doors should be at least 4’ wide and 7’ high.
 This is a comfortable size for practically all horses.